le-mn/minhngocle.github.io/index.md

 **The dark side**: dark matter & dark energy.

 I am curious about the nature of dark matter: what is it made from?
-And on dark energy's nature, whether dark energy or modified gravity run the acceleration of our universe.
+And on dark energy's nature, whether dark energy or modified gravity runs the acceleration of our universe.

-**The bright side**: galaxy formation & evolution, globular cluster (GC) and star formation.
+**The bright side**: galaxy formation & evolution, globular cluster (GC), and star formation.

-I am interested in finding the answers for: the process which formed stars and GCs, feedbacks that affect galaxy formation, and the connection between galaxies and their host halos.
+I am interested in finding the answers for the process which formed stars and GCs, feedback that affects galaxy formation, and the connection between galaxies and their host halos.

 ## Research projects

-- I am working on my master project with Dr. Andrew Cooper about _primordial globula clusters_ formation.
-Primordial GC formation hypothesis was introduced by Peeble (1984), which proposed a process that GC can be formed inside their own dark matter (DM) halos.
+- I am working on my master's project with Dr. Andrew Cooper about _primordial globular cluster_ formation.
+The primordial GC formation hypothesis was introduced by Peeble (1984), which proposed a process that GC can be formed inside their own dark matter (DM) halos.
 To study that, we use the extended Press-Schechter method (with the code from Parkinson et al. 2008) and input the modeling conditions of primordial GCs formation.
-We get the number of GCs in DM halos at different masses, and compare to observational data.
+We get the number of GCs in DM halos at different masses and compare them to observational data.

-Some results of this work already be presented at the [IAU 377 Symposium: EARLY DISK-GALAXY FORMATION FROM JWST TO THE MILKY WAY](https://www.mso.anu.edu.au/~yting/Malaysia_IAU/).
+Some results of this work have already been presented at the [IAU 377 Symposium: EARLY DISK-GALAXY FORMATION FROM JWST TO THE MILKY WAY](https://www.mso.anu.edu.au/~yting/Malaysia_IAU/).
 You can find my poster [here](poster.pdf).

 ![Image](m15-closer.jpg)